Tasks > Dependencies

 To remove the connection: [or change minimum lag time ('Min Lag Time') / gap between predecessor and successor tasks]

-- Click on the title of the connection
+- Click on the 'Pencil/edit' icon on the left

-- Change 'Min Lag Time' > hit 'Save'/click 'Remove' to disconnect
+- Change 'Min Lag Time' > hit 'Save' or click 'Remove' to disconnect

-If the 'Min Lag Time' is set to other value (f.e 5 hours), it will stay the same if you reschedule the successor task to later period.
+- If the 'Min Lag Time' is set to other value (f.e 24 hours/1 day), it will stay the same if you reschedule the successor task to later period.
 'Min Lag Time' will not remain while rescheduling the successor task to earlier period of time

 This feature can be enabled or disabled manually: